arielf/cuts/README.md

 ```
 #
-# -- cut fails all the way on this simple example
+# -- From a user PoV, cut "fails" all the way on this simple example
-#    Not only there's no way to mix delimiters,
+#    There's no way to mix delimiters (a common case for diverse data)
-#    cut doesn't do side-by-side pasting at all:
+#    and cut doesn't do side-by-side pasting at all which requires
+#    a separate utility like "paste".
 #
 $ cut -d, -f2 test.csv test.tsv
 1